 Bourne’s Fighting Style Encapsulates Character Perfectly

 As we have noted at the start of this article, Jason Bourne is characterized by his strategic mind and pinpoint precision when executing his actions.
-What martial arts to best complement this type of character than with the Filipino martial art, Kali, which utilizes pinpoint strikes and avoids unnecessary movements.
+What martial arts best complement this type of character than with the Filipino martial art, Kali, which utilizes pinpoint strikes and avoids unnecessary movements.
 A pretty apt fighting style to the character of Jason Bourne, if I might say so myself.

 Watches Worn in the Jason Bourne Movies (Matt Damon)